-The new iPad Pro is really good.
+The new iPad Pro is really very good.
 Do I really want to write a review of it?
 Not really, but I’ve found it to be genuinely liberating tool for illustration so I want to write down a few things about that.

 I draw a lot, both in my job and for personal projects.
 A lot of it is neat and tidy vector illustration because it’s for commercial things and the style works well for that.
 The more sketchy stuff I need to get more practice at, and character illustration I need to practice a lot.
 A lot a lot.
 So I have sketchbooks and pens bought with good intentions but never get around to using them.
 They’re always somewhere else, and I’m comfy here.